 So although the Kroegers have pieced their “data together painstakingly from letters, histories, church instructions, etc.” (page 9), taken from 800 years, they haven’t produced anything whatsoever that goes anywhere near to proving their case; rather it proves the paucity of evidence.

 When it comes to the bottom line it doesn’t matter how many examples from history we can produce to prove our point, it must still come back to “what does the bible teach?”
 That is our authority.
-“To the law and to the testimony: if they speak not according to this word, it is because there is no light in them” (Isa 8:20).
+“To the teaching and to the testimony!
+If they will not speak according to this word, it is because they have no dawn” (Isa 8:20 ESV).
 Once we move away from revelation and from God’s commands we are vulnerable to anything and everything and we are left defenceless against wolves such as the Christian feminists.

 The writings of the Church Fathers and the practice of the early Church show us how to interpret scripture when we’re in doubt, and in this issue, the case for women leaders in the Church is shown to be a beat-up and totally insubstantial, both in scripture and historical church practice.